How To Clean A Nose Piercing

 Cleaning less than twice a day, however, may allow bacteria to build up in the piercing, which of course also poses an infection threat.

-When you brush your teeth in the morning and when you’re preparing for bed at night are common times that are easy to remember for piercing care.
+Making a nose piercing cleaning routine a part of your existing routine will make it easier to remember.
+For example, when you brush your teeth in the morning and when you’re preparing for bed at night are common times that are easy to remember for piercing care.

 When Can I Stop Cleaning My Nose Piercing?